Antioxidants Help Prevent Age Related Illness

 Aging cells equal an aging body.
 By slowing down how quickly the cells in your body become damaged and die off you can slow down the aging processes and thereby keep your body looking and feeling younger.
 You may help to prevent a nasty age related illness from causing your body to age faster than it otherwise would.

+Our body requires oxygen to function but when our body uses oxygen it creates free radicals as a byproduct of this transaction.
+Free radicals are molecules that are incomplete and therefor highly unstable within the body.
 Once a free radical is formed it sets off in an effort to become stable again and it can only accomplish this by stealing electrons from another molecule within the body.
 The appearance of aging basically begins when cells in the body become damaged.
 These damaged or bad cells are the free radicals.

 They are cells within the body that have become incomplete.These free radicals desperately try to repair themselves (to become complete) by stealing electrons from other molecules.
 Unfortunately when they steal an electron from another molecule they then cause the donating molecule to become unstable or to in effect become another free radical.
 The now incomplete molecule then goes off trying to make itself complete and this initiates a chain reaction of cell damage.
 As more cells are damaged and destroyed you begin to show signs of aging.